European Ombudsman

 The European Ombudsman was established by the Treaty of Maastricht in 1993.
 The first elected was Jacob Söderman, a former Finnish Minister of Justice.
 He retired in 2003, and has been replaced by the Greek ombudsman, Nikiforos Diamandouros.

-The EU Parliament normally appoints the Ombudsman for a full election period (five years).
-Nikiforos Diamandouros was re-elected in 2004 after the EU Parliamentary elections.
+The European Parliament normally appoints the Ombudsman for a full election period (five years).
+Nikiforos Diamandouros was re-elected in 2004 and again in 2009 after the European Parliamentary elections and left in 2013.

 Notes